MustardOS/vtree/README.md

 ## Theming

-Themes live in `theme.ini` as `[Theme.Name]` sections.
+Themes live in `./theme/theme-name.ini` as `[Theme.Name]` sections.
 The active theme is stored in `config.ini` under `[ActiveTheme]`.
 When you save config from the Settings screen, the current theme colours are also written back to `config.ini` so inline edits round-trip cleanly.

 Colour values are `#RRGGBB` or `#RRGGBBAA`.